Dengue and severe dengue

 Before 1970, only nine countries had experienced severe dengue epidemics.
 The disease is now endemic in more than 100 countries in Africa, the Americas, the Eastern Mediterranean, South-east Asia and the Western Pacific.
 The American, South-east Asia and the Western Pacific regions are the most seriously affected.

-In 2013, cases have occured in Florida (United States of America) and Yunnan province of China.
+In 2013, cases have occurred in Florida (United States of America) and Yunnan province of China.
 Dengue also continues to affect several south American countries notably Honduras, Costa Rica and Mexico.
 In Asia, Singapore has reported an increase in cases after a lapse of several years and outbreaks have also been reported in Laos.
+In 2014, trends indicate increases in the number of cases in the Cook Islands, Malaysia, Fiji and Vanuatu, with Dengue Type 3 (DEN 3) affecting the Pacific Island countries after a lapse of over 10 years.

 An estimated 500 000 people with severe dengue require hospitalization each year, a large proportion of whom are children.
 About 2.5% of those affected die.